 With that information in mind, it is no wonder survey respondents cited fairness (acts in regard to Diversity, Equality, and Inclusion) as one of the most important leadership skills.
 In fact, 40% of respondents reported someone without that sense of impartiality is likely to be passed over for the big promotion to a leadership role.

-Get the Full Study for More Leadership Insights
+Get Our Latest Study for More Leadership Insights

 Helping leaders assess their strengths and weaknesses and build their competencies is what we do best at IMPACT Group.
-Learn more from our most recent study – 2022 Trends in Leadership Coaching.
+Learn more from our most recent study – Fit for Purpose Leadership Development Study.
 Get your copy of the study now.